TESLauncher/TESLauncher/README.md

 ```shell
 java -jar target/TESLauncher-0.1.1.jar
 ```
 launcher will run in `target` directory.
 After a new build, it will be <strong>erased</strong>.
-If you want to run the launcher in any other place, <br>
-just put its jar file in that place, or specify a path to the working directory using `--workDir` parameter. <br>
+If you want to run the launcher in any other place, just put its jar file in that place, or specify a path to the working directory using `--workDir` parameter. <br>
 Example:
 ```shell